-- 1. The thermostat calls for heat by energizing the W1 terminal with 24VAC. - 2.
-The control checks to see the pressure switch is open.
-If the switch is closed, the furnace will shut down for 5 minutes before retrying - 3.
-If the pressure switch is open, the control energizes the inducer motor and waits for the pressure switch to close.
-The pressure switch must close within 12 seconds. - 4.
-The control runs the inducer for a 30 second pre-purge time. - 5.
-The control energizes the igniter output for the appropriate adaptive warm-up time limit. - 6.
-The furnace always ignites the burners in high fire.
-If the call for heat is for low rate, the furnace will move down to low fire after the flames stabilize. - 7.
-If the flame is proved and ignites the gas, the control de-energizes the igniter.
+- 1. The thermostat calls for heat by energizing the W terminal with 24VAC. - 2.
+The control verifies the pressure switch is open. - 3.
+If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
+The pressure switch must close within 10 seconds. - 4.
+The control runs the inducer for a 30 second pre-purge. - 5.
+The control energizes the Hot Surface Igniter (HSI) output for the appropriate warm-up time limit. - 6.
+The control energizes the main gas valve for 3 seconds. - 7.
+If the flame proved and ignites the gas, the control deenergizes the HSI.
 The gas valve and inducer remains energized.
 The control goes to blower on delay. - 8.
-The control energizes the blower on the selected HEAT speed 22 seconds after the gas valve opened.
+If flame is present, the control energizes the blower on the selected HEAT speed 30 seconds after the gas valve opened.
 The gas valve and inducer remain energized. - 9.
-If there is a call for high fire, the gas valve moves to the high fire position and the blower speeds are increased.
-The furnace will remain in high fire until the demand for heat is satisfied. - If autostaging is enabled (single stage thermostat) the demand for heat has lasted more than the selected time, the furnace automatically moves up to high fire.
-Autostage time is ON (10 minutes) or OFF, depending on the Jumper (P7) setting on the furnace control board. - 11.
 When the thermostat demand for heat is satisfied, the control de-energizes the gas valve.
-The inducer output remains on for a 30 second post-purge period. - 12.
-The circulating air blower will continue to run for the selected Blower Off Delay(P5).
-This may be 60, 90, or 120 seconds depending on the jumper setting on the furnace control board.
+The Inducer output remains on for a 30 second post-purge period. - 10.
+Blower off timing begins when the thermostat is satisfied.
+The control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
+If the blower off delay jumper is not present, the fan should still operate for 120 seconds at the selected HEAT speed.
+The Indoor blower motor is de-energized after a blower off delay as selected by the movable jumper.